 Increasing biodiversity in the food sector: The Eurice Horizon 2020 portfolio

 In addition to the already completed project TRADITOM, our portfolio of currently running Horizon 2020 projects comprises another four projects specifically dealing with sustainable food production:

 The 19-partner project GoodBerry focuses on improving berry production and fruit nutritional quality under climate change scenarios making sure that attractive fruit choices are accessible to a wide population.
 Browse through the project website or watch the animated clip to learn more about GoodBerry.

 TomGEM was launched in 2016 with the aim to design heat-tolerant tomato varieties and management practices in the light of rapidly changing climatic conditions worldwide.
 Watch the TomGEM interview clips and visit the website to learn more.

 G2P-SOL also focuses on solanaceae: The international research endeavour aims to understand and utilise the genetic diversity of the four major solanaceous food crops (potato, tomato, pepper and eggplant) in order to increase sustainability of agriculture in the face of a changing environment and the appearance of new pests.
-On the occasion of this year’s World Food Day, we have supported the consortium in the production of an interview series with central actors in the field sharing their views on the importance of plant genetic resources.
-The interviews are available on the G2P-SOL website.
+On the occasion of this year’s World Food Day, we have supported the consortium in the production of interview series with central actors in the field sharing their views on the importance of plant genetic resources.

 The youngest member of our food project family is the Horizon 2020 project BRESOV: The 22 partners are focussing on three important vegetable crops (broccoli, snap bean and tomato) with the main aim to increase the plants’ tolerance to biotic and abiotic stresses and adapt the varieties to the specific requirements of organic and low-input production processes.
 Take a look at the recently launched project website developed by the Eurice team to learn more about BRESOV.